Graph cuts always find a global optimum for Potts models (with a catch): Related work

 \subsection{Certified algorithms}

 Our results are very related to the study of \emph{certified} algorithms \citep{MakMak20, AngAwaBluChaDan19}.
 Informally, a \emph{certified} algorithm is one that returns a global (exact) solution to a perturbation of the input problem.
-In their language (and adopting the parameter convention of \citet{LanSonVij18}), we prove that $\alpha$-expansion is a $(1,2)$-certified algorithm for uniform metric labeling.
-Our algorithm for upper bounding $\alpha$-expansion's error could be used to upper bound the error of other certified algorithms.
-The fact (proven here) that a popular algorithm with a long track record of empirical success is a certified algorithm suggests that this model could be a reasonable model for understanding the empirical performance of algorithms on hard problems.
+We prove that $\alpha$-expansion is a certified algorithm for uniform metric labeling.
+Our algorithm in Section \ref{sec:verifying} for upper bounding $\alpha$-expansion's error could be used to upper bound the error of other certified algorithms.
+The fact (proven here) that a popular algorithm with a long track record of empirical success is a certified algorithm suggests that this model could be useful for understanding the empirical performance of algorithms on hard problems.
 Exact solutions to small perturbations of the input can be efficiently obtained despite hardness of the original problem, and these exact solutions are often very close to those of the original problem in practice.